open2c/cooltools/docs/index.rst

   ./notebooks/insulation_and_boundaries.ipynb
   ./notebooks/pileup_CTCF.ipynb

 Note that these notebooks currently focus on mammalian interphase Hi-C analysis, but are readily extendible to other organisms and cellualr contexts.
+To clone and work interactively with these notbooks, visit: https://github.com/open2c/open2c_examples.

 .. toctree::